 Many a person has had their expectations managed down by clever use of “but”.

-“But…” doesn’t necessarily mean that the person is ‘shady’ but what you do have to realise is that we communicate who we are through what we say and do, and also what we don’t say and do.
+“But…” doesn’t necessarily mean that the person is ‘shady’ though.
+We communicate who we are through what we say and do, and also what we don’t say and do.
 No matter how much of a good game we talk, we just can’t help but show people who we are.
 It’s self-evident.
-We have “tells” and yes, we say stuff that completely contradicts something else we’ve said.
-Our jobs as individuals is to be naturally listening and watching as part of the process of being in reality.
+We have “tells,” and yes, we say stuff that completely contradicts something else we’ve said.
+Our jobs as individuals are to be naturally listening and watching as part of being in reality.

-Judging by the amount of emails and comments I’ve had on the subject of Future Faking ever since I first wrote about it, paying too much attention to words that we want to hear (even if there is a lack of action to support them) and feeling very flattered by it can mean that we tune out of ‘content’ that’s not on that ‘frequency’ or ‘on message’.
+Judging by the number of emails and comments on Future Faking ever since I first wrote about it, we pay too much attention to words we want to hear.
+It’s what keeps us invested even when there’s a lack of action to support them.
+We feel very flattered, causing us to tune out of ‘content’ that’s not on that ‘frequency’ or ‘on message’.

-For instance, it’s easy to focus on “I love you” but what you should be focusing on is what came after the but, such as them reminding you of their situation and their limitations, which also puts a cap on the extent of their feelings and any actions you might be expecting to show up with that love.
+For instance, it’s easy to focus on “I love you”.
+What you should be focusing on, though, is what came after the but, like reminding you of their situation/limitations.
+These “buts” put a cap on the extent of their feelings and any actions you might expect to show up with that love.

 If you tell me that you love me, I’m kinda expecting the loving action and a loving relationship to come with.
 It’s a package deal.

-I love when people say “I agree with you but…” because that’s when you should be paying close attention.
+I love when people say “I agree with you but…” because that’s when you need to pay very close attention.
 Again, it doesn’t have to be something shady but the person may have an objection that impacts your expectations or the “but” may highlight a real difference in values.

 There’s also, “I want that too but…” We can be unwittingly letting ourselves off the hook if what we put after the but is our fears or firmly held beliefs that govern our capabilities.

-This means that you need to make sure that you’re changing your intent and supporting the decisions you make and the actions that follow, by putting your fears etc., BEFORE the but and something positive that reaffirms your intentions, commitment, motivations etc., AFTER.
+This means that you need to make sure that you’re changing your intent and supporting the decisions you make and the actions that follow by putting your fears etc., BEFORE the “but”.

 Or just make sure that wherever there’s a “but”, that positive intentions or positive self-validation comes after and ends your statement.
 And yes, sometimes they have to take their overused “but” and jog on.